Having an online business sounds like a great idea. Yet for so many who go down this path, this business model doesn’t work.

 The KartraTM Help Desk is a pretty cool feature.
 It allows you to set up your own Help Desk – including a Live Chat option, if you want it.

 For someone who wants to get away from using their email address for customer support or who is ready to outsource this task, KartraTM‘s Help Desk may be ideal.
-Initially I thought the KartraTM Help Desk was a little to basic for my needs, however this too has had numerous features added to it since the software was launched.
+Initially I thought the KartraTM Help Desk was a little too basic for my needs, however this too has had numerous features added to it since the software was initially launched.

 It’s easy to check things such as a customer’s order number or products purchased as their support ticket links to their customer account, within your KartraTM dashboard.